 Does Coral Gables hold greater long-term value?

-Both neighborhoods have strong long-term demand.
+Both neighborhoods have strong long-term demand and re-sale value.
 Specific streets and property characteristics influence value retention more than the neighborhood name alone.

 Is Coconut Grove walkable?